Get

 A healthy coat is essential to minimize shedding, and there are several ways you can help support your Papillon’s skin and coat health, which can help prevent excessive shedding.

 • The most crucial factor in maintaining a healthy coat and skin is your dog’s diet and health.
 Make sure your Papillon is eating a nutritious, well-balanced diet made with high-quality ingredients.
-A diet recommended by your veterinarian is always the best choice.
+A diet recommended by a veterinarian is always the best choice.

 • Protect your Papillon against parasites.
 Your dog will lick and scratch more as a result of fleas and mites, damaging their skin and increasing shedding.